Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 6. Take data privacy and professional secrecy seriously

-• Is binary data stored in n8n?
+• Is binary data stored permanently?

-• How long are execution logs retained?
+• How long are logs retained?

 n8n binary mode: why the setting matters

-• How large can attachments get?
+• Performance with large attachments

 DATEVconnect Gateway: why the workflow does not run directly "against DATEV"